jpriddy/home-automation/README.md

 # home-automation

-All the unorganized and poorly writen automation that supports my lab
+All my7 unorganized and poorly writen automation

 --jpriddy